rusfort/GeoPro/README.md

 - Warnings added: "Three points on one line" and "Are you sure you want to ..."
 - A point under mouse appears any time a user builds a new object
 - An object can be deleted either clicking on Delete or Backspace
+- Sticks & arcs can be added to segments or angles to make them seem equal
 - Major bugfix

 Version 0.0.2 (alpha)